lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 Milestone 1 Outcome: I created a hoop-mounted system that detected ball passage and rim vibration, filtered duplicate sensor triggers, and classified clean makes, rim-contact makes, and rim misses.
 Testing also showed that exact rim-impact location could not be measured reliably with the prototype’s vibration sensors.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code

 The final ShotSync system used these five main programs for the wrist module, hoop module, Python analytics system, and web dashboard.

 ## Wrist Firmware

-The wrist firmware runs on the **XIAO nRF52840 Sense**.
+The wrist firmware runs on the XIAO nRF52840 Sense.
 It reads the onboard LSM6DS3TR-C IMU, identifies possible basketball release motions, records the motion data surrounding the release, then sends that data to the computer using Bluetooth Low Energy.

 [View the complete wrist firmware](./ShotSync_XIAO_Wrist_Reliable_BLE.ino)

 ## Hoop Firmware

-The hoop firmware runs on the **Arduino Nano ESP32**.
+The hoop firmware runs on the Arduino Nano ESP32.
 It reads the infrared sensor and piezoelectric vibration sensor, determines whether the shot was a clean make, rim-contact make, or rim miss, then sends the result to the computer over Bluetooth Low Energy.

 [View the complete hoop firmware](./HoopDetector_NanoESP32_BLE.ino)